JetBrains/teamcity-sdk-maven-plugin/README.md

  - Default value is: ${teamcity-version}
  - User property is: teamcityVersion

-- ```serverDebugStr``` 	additional options that will be passed to TeamCity server on startup.
-Customize this property if you want to change debug port or other values
+- ```serverDebugStr``` 	additional options that will be passed to the TeamCity server on startup.
+Customize this property if you want to change the debug port or other values
  - Default value is: -Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=10111 -Dteamcity.development.mode=true
  - User property is: serverDebugStr

-- ```agentDebugStr``` 	additional options that will be passed to TeamCity agent on startup.
-Customize this property if you want to change debug port or other values
+- ```agentDebugStr``` 	additional options that will be passed to the TeamCity agent on startup.
+Customize this property if you want to change the debug port or other values
  - Default value is: -Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=10112
  - User property is: agentDebugStr

-- ```downloadQuietly``` do not ask user and download TeamCity without any notifications
+- ```downloadQuietly``` do not ask the user and download TeamCity without any notifications
  - Default value is: false
  - User property is: downloadQuietly

-- ```teamcitySourceURL``` base part of URL that will be used to download TeamCity distribution.
-Plugin will append "/TeamCity-<version>.tar.gz" to it (e.g. http://download.jetbrains.com/teamcity/TeamCity-8.1.tar.gz)
+- ```teamcitySourceURL``` base part of the URL that will be used to download the TeamCity distribution.
+The plugin will append "/TeamCity-<version>.tar.gz" to it (e.g. http://download.jetbrains.com/teamcity/TeamCity-8.1.tar.gz)
  - Default value is: http://download.jetbrains.com/teamcity
  - User property is: teamcitySourceURL

-- ```startAgent``` option not to start agent
+- ```startAgent``` option not to start an agent
  - Default value is: true
  - User property is: startAgent